itsanghee/Data-Scraper/README.md

 in this first data scraping example.

 ## Installation
-Working with this scraper will require the use of Python 3 and Beautiful Soup 4 (bs4)
+Working with this scraper will require the use of Beautiful Soup 4 (bs4), selenium, requests

 `pip install bs4`

+`pip install requests`

+`pip install selenium`